kokorosawa/text-recommend/README.md

 # 🤝 Contributing
 PRs welcome!

-# future
+# TODO
-using self rag or crag to improve the recommend word
+- [ ] using self rag or crag to improve the recommend word